smartdevicelink/sdl_hmi_integration_guidelines/docs/AppService/PerformAppServiceInteraction/index.md

 : SDL / HMI

 Purpose
-: Perform a predefined action on a service provider
+: Request a service provider to perform a predefined action.

 ### Request

 !!!
 MUST
 Process `serviceUri` according to whatever predefined schema is offered by the HMI service !!!

+!!!
+NOTE
+If the HMI is the ASC, SDL will:
+1. Activate the service specified with `serviceID` if `requestServiceActive` is set to `true` !!!

 #### Parameters